jwunderl/pxt-arcade/docs/courses/csintro1/teacherzone/trimmed-notes/tilemap/extensions.md

-# Activity: Using the Corgi Extensions
+# Activity: Using the Corgi Extension

 ## Using the corgio package